 Customer success and corporate success are one and the same: if your customers are successful with using your products and services, your corporate will be successful.

-It’s about putting the customer first every step of the way, and actually leveraging the valuable insights derived from them—to create actionable and measurable business initiatives, leading to profitable growth.
+It’s about putting the customer first every step of the way.
+Leveraging the valuable insights derived from your customers allows you to create actionable and measurable business initiatives that lead to profitable growth.

 Related content: 5 ways of leveraging the voice of the customer

-Research from McKinsey shows that companies who excel at delivering customer experience demonstrate six traits.
+Research from McKinsey shows that companies that excel at delivering customer experience demonstrate six traits.
 They:

 The whole customer journey is recognised as a crucial part of the system; without it the business cannot function, let alone innovate.